 The Organization valued its contributed services based on an estimation of fair value.
-The land's estimated fair value was based on an independent real estate appraisal.
-The estimated fair value of facilities, program supplies, advertising and office supplies is based on the value that would be received for selling similar products in Erie County.
+The estimated fair value of facilities, Equipment, program supplies, advertising and office supplies is based on the value that would be received for selling similar products in Erie County.
 Contributed professional services are valued and reported at the estimated fair value based on current rates for similar services.
+Contributed Community Outreach supplies is based on similar prices of goods.
+The estimated fair value of special event supplies is based on the value that would be received for similar supplies.